morganhein/autostart.sh/README.md

 `ash run [configuration file] --installers=apk,sh`

 #### Available environment variables available in cmd lines
-- original_task - the name of the original requested task
-- current_task - the name of the current task being run
-- url_file - the filepath of the downloaded file, as specified in the installerOpts.url, or the result of the @download macro
-- dl_file - the result of the @download <path> macro
 - pkg - pkg name
 - installer - the name of the installer being used
 - sudo - inserts sudo if enabled
-- last_cmd - the full text of the last cmd run
-- next_cmd - the full text of the next cmd to run (after parsing all values)
 - link_dest - the link destination for link creation
 - link_src - the source directory containing original files to link to
 - config_path - the path to the config file